Bookworm-project/BookwormDB/README.md

 This distribution also includes two files, general_api.py and SQLapi.py, which together constitute an implementation of the API for Bookworm, written in Python.
 It primarily implements the API on a MySQL database now, but includes classes for more easily implementing it on top of other platforms (such as Solr).

 It is used with the [Bookworm GUI](https://github.com/Bookworm-project/BookwormGUI) and can also be used as a standalone tool to query data from your database.
 To run the API in its most basic form, type `bookworm query $string`, where $string is a json-formatted query.

+An executable is bundled in the distro at `bookwormdb/bin/dbbindings.py` that, when placed in your cgi-bin folder, will serve the API over to and from the web.

 While the point of the command-line tool `bookworm` is generally to *create* a Bookworm, the point of the query API is to retrieve results from it.

-The included script dbbindings.py is designed to be run as a cgi module; installing the python script will copy it to your local cgi-bin directory, and allow queries over http. `bookworm serve` will start a server on port 8004.

 For a more interactive explanation of how the GUI works, see the [D3 bookworm browser](http://benschmidt.org/D3/APISandbox)

 ### Installing the API.

-`sudo python setup.py install` should deposit a copy in an appropriate location on your system (such as `/usr/lib/cgi-bin`).
-If you are serving from a non-standard location or a program such as apache, you may need to clone that file.
+On some versions, `sudo python setup.py install` should deposit a copy in an appropriate location on your system (such as `/usr/lib/cgi-bin`).

-#### OS X caveat.
+If that doesn't work, just run `cp ~/bookwormDB/bin/dbbindings.py /usr/lib/cgi-bin` (exact locations may vary) to place it in the correct place.

-If using homebrew, the shebang at the beginning of `dbbindings.py` may be incorrect.
+If using homebrew on OS X, the shebang at the beginning of `dbbindings.py` may be incorrect.
 (It will not load your installed python modules).
 Change it from `#!/usr/bin/env python` to `#!/usr/local/bin/python`, and it should work.

 Walkthrough